api integrations erp

 Custom Odoo Online, Odoo.sh, or self-hosted Full access Yes Full Yes

-The same Custom-plan gate applies to Odoo Studio, custom modules, and multi-company support, so a business with any real integration ambition is almost always on Custom anyway.
-Check anyway.
+The same Custom-plan gate applies to Odoo Studio, custom modules, and multi-company support, so a business with any real integration ambition is almost always on Custom already.
+Check before you assume.

 The Gotchas Nobody Mentions